vfarcic/vfarcic.github.io/articles/devops22-01-preface.md

-# The DevOps Toolkit 2.2 Is Born
+# The DevOps Toolkit Series Continues: 2.2 Is Born

 What follows is the preface to *The DevOps Toolkit 2.2* book.